una/una.github.io/_posts/blog/2015-08-15-internet-hack.md

 ## Conclusion

-Basically if you think about it, the internet is just a hack.
+Basically if you think about it, the Internet is just a hack.
 It is built on hacks and it will continue to be built on hacks as long as people are building for it.
 Hacking is all we can really do in the meantime to make it better.
-We complain on Twitter, go to conferences, have intellegent discussion, figure out a hack to fix it, then submit a proposal to instigate change.
+We complain on Twitter, go to conferences, have intelligent discussion, figure out a hack to fix it, then submit a proposal to instigate change.

 Everything we build is a hack.
-And these hacks have become the cornerstones of what the internet is (and is becoming).
-It's a **great** thing that <a class="twitter-share">we, as a collective and user base of the web are paving the cowpaths of the internet.</a> We're building together, deciding together, and hacking it together together.
+And these hacks have become the cornerstones of what the Internet is (and is becoming).
+It's a **great** thing that <a class="twitter-share">we, as a collective and user base of the web are paving the cow-paths of the Internet.</a> We're building together, deciding together, and hacking it together together.

-*Hack is not a dirty word*, and messing with the way things are "supposed to be" is vital to the ecosystem of the internet.
+*Hack is not a dirty word*, and messing with the way things are "supposed to be" is vital to the ecosystem of the Internet.
 Keep on hacking and remember that perfect solutions never spring out of first iterations.

+<small style="float: none;">Big thank you to <a href="http://twitter.com/rmurphey">Rebecca</a> for reading over & debating some of the points in this post with me!</small>

+<div class="clear"></div>